 - Unless an emergency, don’t use the funds.

 - Don’t continue adding money to your emergency fund if you have a huge debt.
 Keep some amount and leave it.

 The Bottom Line

 When it comes to reducing your debt.
-There are a few things you need to keep in mind like living frugally, taking up an additional job to pay more towards clearing debt.
+There are a few things you need to keep in mind like living frugally and taking up an additional job to pay more towards clearing debt.

 Regardless of how you got into debt, you’ll probably have a similar strategy to tackle debt.
 You’re wrong if you think you’re going to pay your debts without sacrificing.

 It’s going to take time and a huge chunk of your money.
 Once it’s paid, you’ll have so much excess money, a part of that can go towards investments and the rest towards your expenses.